vrandesh/northstar-finance-agent/README.md

 # northstar-finance-agent
-Agentic AI Workflow with RAG and LangGraph Implementation for AI Engineer Test
+Agentic AI Workflow with RAG and LangGraph Implementation

 This project implements a small accounts-payable workflow for the AgentiC AI Engineer assessment.